eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 - *all CRAN packages* (modulo a handful of blacklisted ones) including all packages needing compilation
 - all BioConductor package that are implied by these (and build for us).

-This currently resuls in 18954 binary packages from CRAN, and 177 BioConductor packages from the 3.15 release.
+This currently resuls in 18997 and 18841 binary packages from CRAN in "focal" and "jammy", respectively, and 188 and 180 BioConductor packages, respectively, from the 3.15 release.

 ### What is it Based on?